Sa33dsaleh/balancing_OD_check/README.md

-This code calculates the difference between round trips in Origin estination datasets.
+This code calculates the difference between round trips in Origin Destination datasets.
 Useful for analysing Balancing Issues